 Whether to confirm or rule out a diagnosis, your doctor may need diagnostic imaging, such as a computed tomography (CT) scan.
-Michigan Neurology Associates & PC, a full-service practice with offices throughout the Metro Detroit area in Clinton Township, St. Clair Shores, Utica, and Westland, Michigan, offers on-site CT scans so you can get an accurate diagnosis more quickly.
+Michigan Neurology Associates & PC, a full-service practice with offices throughout the Metro Detroit area in Clinton Township, St. Clair Shores, and Utica, Michigan, offers on-site CT scans so you can get an accurate diagnosis more quickly.
 To learn more about whether a CT scan can help you, schedule an appointment at the nearest office online or by phone today.

 A CT scan, also sometimes referred to as a CAT scan, is a noninvasive diagnostic tool that uses sophisticated X-ray and computer technology to generate images of specific areas of your body at different angles.
 Essentially, a CT scan creates multiple cross-sectional pictures that provide more information about the internal workings of your body than a simple X-ray.

 The advanced imaging tool can generate images of your bones, soft tissue, internal organs, and blood vessels.
 The experienced physicians at Michigan Neurology Associates & PC use the imaging to formulate a diagnosis, determine if there’s a need for surgery, or assess the effectiveness of other treatments.

 Your specialist at Michigan Neurology Associates & PC determines if you need a CT scan after a consultation.
 The team may recommend the diagnostic test to:

 The CT scan is a safe diagnostic tool and can be used to create images of any part of your body.